“The story of the life of Madame Rivier is almost solely the story of her devotion to the Blessed Virgin,

 With Our Lady of Mercy, her compassionate heart opens to all types of suffering.

 Partially healed on September 8, 1774, she obtained her complete healing three years later on another feast of Mary, that of her Assumption.
 From then on, she only lives to fulfil her promise, certain that she can expect everything from the Blessed Virgin.
 This confidence in Mary will be hers during the whole of her life.

 On November 21, 1796, in the midst of revolutionary turmoil and against the rules of human prudence, faithful to her promise, she founded her Institute, with the approval of the Vicar General of the Diocese, Monsieur Régis Vernet, priest of Saint-Sulpice who became the Counsellor and Father of the new foundation.
 With four companions, she consecrates herself to God and dedicates herself to the Christian instruction of youth.

 Her burning love for God, her daring zeal, her passion to make Jesus Christ known and loved to the ends of the earth, her tender and boundless charity for the afflicted, the poor and the abandoned children, made Pius IX call her the Woman Apostle.
 She died in the hunger of her zeal on February 3, 1838.
 Saint John Paul II beatified her on May 23, 1982.

 Marie Rivier was convinced of the urgency of prayer for an apostolic life.
-She placed particular emphasis on the spirit of prayer, the “interior retreat”, the presence of God, the state of adoration and offering in which “it was necessary to remain”.
+She placed particular emphasis on the spirit of prayer, the “interior retreat”, the presence of God, the state of adoration and offering.
 She was convinced that “nothing could be done without prayer”.